This post may contain affiliate links. Please read my Privacy Policy for details.

 Ingredients

-- Warm Water - 1 and ⅓ cups - I like to think of yeast as being like Goldie Lox.
-The water can't be too hot, or too cold, but just right.
+- Warm Water - 1 and ⅓ cups - I think yeast is like Goldie Lox.
+The water can't be too hot or cold, but just right.
 I aim for a temperature between 95-105°F (35-40C°).
 If you do not have a thermometer, I recommend testing the temperature on your wrist.
-If the water feels warm it should be warm enough to activate the yeast.
+If the water feels warm, it should be warm enough to activate the yeast.

 - Instant Yeast - 2 and ¼ teaspoons (7g) -1 standard packet